 No matter which of our recommended styles you go for, your client will still need to find a place to source their dress.
 So, where do they look?
 Here are a few ideas to go for:

-- If your client has a store that they regularly shop at online, you can encourage them to add a special photoshoot dress to their latest order and then simply return it as unwanted after the shoot.
-However, they do need to keep it clean and not let it get dirty or smelly, as they won’t be able to return it if that is the case!
-It’s also less eco-friendly to order something just for one shoot and then return it, so combining it with another order is the best option.
+- If your client has a store that they regularly shop at online, you can encourage them to add a special photoshoot dress to their latest order and then simply return any unused items after the shoot.

 - Bentley + Lace have a collection of couture and special gowns which are available to hire for short periods of time, for both adults and children.
 This means you can hire something special without having to buy it at full price!